Donate to us...

 The Village was co-created with care experienced parents, to provide trusted relationships and opportunities for new parents to connect with others with shared experiences.
 Now part of Why Not?
 Trust, The Village is a mainly online community, a confidential safe space, where parents can reach out for support and support each other.
 As a community, not a service, we do not undertake assessments, or write reports on people.
 We offer a social support network, offering the support in early parenthood that everyone needs.

 You will work alongside supportive colleagues creating a welcoming environment within The Village, creating material to share, leading group activities and developing positive trusting relationships with individual parents.
-You with others will look to develop self-assessment prompts which can be used by parents to help them recognise what areas they may wish support and to measure their own progress in different areas.
 You will engage groups of parents with different support needs, including but not limited to:

 Pregnancy planning and newly pregnant parents; Parents of toddlers and preschoolers; Parents whose children are no longer in their care; Kinship parents

-Team Members will work together to create the positive online environment offering information which will be helpful for parents and parents to be, including podcasts, blogs, and parenting education through storytelling.
+Team Member will work together to create the positive online environment offering information which will be helpful for parents and parents to be.
 There will be a focus on recognising any specific needs of parents who have experienced care, including the stigma that can be experienced, however, will also recognise the shared needs of all parents and the processes and systems encountered by all.

 Opportunities will be created through events and facilitated groups for parents to increase their social and support networks.

-Team Members will contribute to team development through active participation in team meetings, peer supervision and continuing professional development opportunities.
+Team Member will contribute to team development through active participation in team meetings, peer supervision and continuing professional development opportunities.

-The role will be mainly home-based with flexible pre-agreed hours, but there will be a monthly team meeting and occasional engagement events across Scotland.
+The role will be mainly home-based with flexible pre-agreed hours.

 Line Management and professional development

-Team Members will be line managed by the Why Not Trust, Operational Lead.
+Team Member will be line managed by the Why Not Trust, Operational Lead.

-The team members will contribute to regular peer supervision and reflections sessions to ensure there is a cohesiveness as a team and clear understanding of strategic priorities.
+The team member will contribute to regular peer supervision and reflections sessions to ensure there is a cohesiveness as a team and clear understanding of strategic priorities.

 The team members will take part in regular CPD events, responding to emerging themes and recognising individual needs.